-family interview by a nursing student regarding health issues
+family interview by a nursing stude ent regarding health issues

-teaching session with nursing student
+teaching session with nursing stude

 lecture

 demonstration

 physical assessment other

 "Conditions" are prohibited.
-Duplication apermission for same and the conditions un Purpose: Self/Peer/Instructor Expenditions Prese Other (state): Conditions for use: entation
+Duplication permission for same and the conditions are Purpose: Self/Peer/Instructor Individual/Class Preduction Other (state): Conditions for use:

-will be stored in a locked storage area until erased.

-To be retained in library

-Other (state): to make cop pies
+copies

-Print Name of client(s) including any dependent or guardian sign for experience or guardian si endents.
-Each parent and/or person over 18 provide a each dependent.
+signature and parent or guardian sign for relationship. r each dependent.
 If signing for a dependent indicate the

-Printed names of client(s) Signatures v
+Printed names of client(s) Signatures X

-X

 X

 X

 X

 X

 Student name

 Date